Natherul/nath-bot/README.md

 Once invited you need to configure the bot with the relevant information.
 Get started with issuing "/configure" in any channel the bot can see.

-**Support**:

-If you need any help which is not a bug please join https://www.guilded.gg/i/1EqWJ75k (no account is needed) and Ill try and help there.

 **THIS PART BELOW IS FOR SELFHOSTING ONLY**:

 Note that this is only for selfhosting the bot and it will be run as a python script.
 It comes with two files: